LesterLyu/The-Look/deliverables/iteration-01.plan.md

 #### Artifacts
 * [Brain storm ideas](https://docs.google.com/document/d/1NJpb-EJWHcr3m_SWY_OAhhRQkXTNxTZ0oxF4UDZ0fZ8/edit)
-  * We have a Google doc to record all our brain storm idea for this project during the first meeting.
-It also include the reason why we chose one and abandon the others.
+  * We have a Google doc to record all our brainstorm idea for this project during the first meeting.
+It also includes the reason why we chose one and abandon the others.

 * Meeting record
   * Meeting record includes all the main points each team member gives during the meeting.
 This helps to build deliverable files.

 * [Track Board](https://docs.google.com/document/d/1FIVt9HOjWtJEGN-1Ru8d8Crb7CeDV5ArKOWB1BIJYXE/edit)
   * We will keep a Google Doc sheet to track each member's tasks progress.
-The team members will be assigned tasks with corresponding due date.
+The team members will be assigned tasks with a corresponding due date.
 It is the responsibility of each team member to discuss what they plan to accomplish and add relevant comments/problems they encountered while working on that task.

  * UI model
   *First UI model, Observer pattern(abandoned), needs to be updated.